Chenise K. IwamasaChang Iwamasa LLP focuses its practice on commercial real estate, finance and business transactions.

 In 2005, Ms. Iwamasa was the recipient of the Warren E. Burger Prize, a national honor awarded by the American Inns of Court to promote scholarship in the areas of legal excellence, civility, ethics and professionalism, for authoring the article entitled Bushido in the Courtroom: A Case for Virtue-Oriented Lawyering, 57 S.C.
 L. REV. 357 (2005).

 Ms. Iwamasa is a member of the Hawai‘i State Bar Association and the American Bar Association.
-Ms. Iwamasa currently serves as the Chair of the Real Property and Financial Services Section of the Hawaii State Bar Association and has served as Secretary (2015) and Chair-Elect (2016) on the Board of Directors of the Section.
+Ms. Iwamasa has served as the Chair (2017) of the Real Property and Financial Services Section of the Hawaii State Bar Association, Chair-Elect (2016) and Secretary (2015) and sat on the Board of Directors of the Section.
 She is also a member of the Alternate Dispute Resolution Section of the Hawaii State Bar Association and the Association for Conflict Resolution, Hawaii Chapter.
-Ms. Iwamasa is a member of The National Association of Industrial and Office Properties (NAIOP), the nation’s leading trade association for developers, owners, investors, and other professionals in industrial, office, and mixed-use commercial real estate.
-She is also a 2012 Fellow of the Hawai‘i State Bar Association’s Leadership Institute program and serves as an ongoing member of its Advisory Council.
+Ms. Iwamasa is also a 2012 Fellow of the Hawai‘i State Bar Association’s Leadership Institute program and serves as an ongoing member of its Advisory Council.

 Pro Bono and Community Affiliations